24 Local Accessories Brands You Can Shop Online

 I love shoe-shopping in actual stores as much as the next person, but sometimes you need to order online.
 You don't have to rely on Amazon or Zappos to get your Internet shoe fix: these Bay Area brands will set you up at the click of a button.

-Rachel Arnow, the former creative designer at Anyi Lu, and Kristen Vandivier, the former CMO, have joined forces with Made PR founder Defne Crowe to create Arno Cooperative, a new footwear line that works with Italian craftsman to bring handmade leather boots to women at a fair price.
-The line launches online December 7.
+Rachel Arnow, the former creative designer at Anyi Lu, and Kristen Vandivier, the former CMO, joined forces with Made PR founder Defne Crowe last year to create Arno Cooperative, a footwear line that works with Italian craftsman to bring handmade leather boots, flats, and sandals to women at a fair price.

 Love Bryr clogs, but don’t have time to make it to the brand’s Dogpatch studio (2331 3rd Street) Relax!
 The brand just made a splash into ecommerce, so you can finally shop in-stock shoes online right now.
 If you’re feeling the custom thing, they still have your back, accepting orders online and in the shop.